Jubatian/rrpge-spec/specs/kcall.rst

 - N/S:    This function must be supported if the host produces display.
 - Param1: Requested video mode.

 Changes the video mode.
-The action is performed after all accelerator operations finish using the current video mode, then may include extra stalls to meet implementation-specific timing requirements during the video mode change.
+The action may include extra stalls to meet implementation-specific timing requirements during the video mode change.

-The contents of the Video RAM, the configuration of the Accelerator, and the palette is not changed by this action.
+The contents of the Video RAM, the configuration of the Graphics Display Generator or the Accelerator, and the palette is not changed by this action.

 The following video modes are available: